Weaving Hong Kong’s Textile Heritage

 The 2017 summer programme is the second of a three-part series folowing the success of "MILL6 WARM UP – Make a Piece of Clothing for Yourself" in 2016, which received the award for Arts Promotion from the Hong Kong Arts Development Council.

 It is a collaboration between the Po Leung Kuk, the Hong Kong Research Institute of Textiles and Apparel (HKRITA), CACHe, as well as retired workers, local artists and writers.
 The MILL6 Foundation also brings together a diverse range of community groups including The Boys’ & Girls’ Clubs Association of Hong Kong, i-dArt (Tung Wah Group of Hospitals), Hong Kong House of Stories, Jik Jik Team, Ying E Chi, Wheel Thing Makers and the Cultural Journalism Campus.

 This year’s programme reached out to artists and writers engaged in community art such as Bouie Choi and Yuen Che Hung; they have drawn together oral histories collected from this year’s summer programme through poetry in their book project "Weaving with Words."
-The collected stories will be archived in the Centre for Heritage, Art and Textiles, a museum to be operated by the MILL6 Foundation at The Mills.
+The collected stories will be archived in a permanent space of the MILL6 Foundation at The Mills.

 Weekly Weaving Sessions